mufpga/microfpga.github.io/resource1_electronics.md

 - No analog output signals natively.
 - Analog input voltages are measured up to 1 V and must be smaller than 1.8 V (Au/Au+ FPGA). **If higher voltages are supplied, the FPGA can be irreversibly damaged.**

-Here, we provide two custom electronic boards to convert voltages to acceptable levels for the FPGA or downstream devices:
+Here, we provide two custom electronic boards to convert voltages to acceptable levels for the FPGA or downstream devices and an option to package them with the FPGA:

 - [Signal conversion board](https://github.com/mufpga/MicroFPGA-electronics/Signal_conversion_board): multi-channel electronics allowing conversion of 3.3 V signals to 5 V, or inversely, with the option to low-pass the input signal in order to produce an analog signal output from a PWM (pulse-width modulation) input.
 - [Analog conversion board](https://github.com/mufpga/MicroFPGA-electronics/Analog_conversion_board): multi-channel electronics converting 10 V or 5 V analog signals to 1 V, with the option to cap the maximum voltage to 1.6 V.
+- Electronics box.

 ## Signal conversion board